 Also, in Estonia, don’t miss Baar Bistro, I still have food memories of that place!

 I took it easy a bit and tried out my first “staycation”, by staying locally for a week in Scottsdale and Phoenix at three hotels reviewing seven restaurants (what a job!).
 I also visited local attractions like the Desert Botanical Garden, Taliesin West, and had a balloon ride over the desert, as well as took a Pink Jeep Tour out near Anthem area to a dude ranch for a BBQ and to ride horses.

 I found two restaurants that are now my favorite in the Phoenix/Scottsdale metroplex:

 At the end of March to almost May, I took a five-week trip thru Europe beginning in Paris, France with my stay at the Napoleon Hotel and my tour of Normandy and its beaches for their 70th Anniversary of D-Day.
 From there, I made my way to Florence, Italy where I was whisked away to Tuscany to the lovely Montestigliano

 and had a chance to tour Siena and learn about its contrade system.
-Then up the mountains to Palazzo Donati in Mercatello sul Metauro for the most amazing meal of the year with the coolest group of 9 men I have ever met!
+Then up the mountains to Palazzo Donati in Mercatello sul Metauro for the most amazing meal of the year (maybe the century) with the coolest group of 9 men I have ever met!

 From there I made my way to Cesenatico (the Grand Hotel Da Vince is a must here) and Cessena in Italy.